 You have two options: learn to do all the ancillary activities or hire experts to do it for you.
 There are enough resources available online if you wish to self-learn.
 You can learn the basics of everything from marketing to accounting.

 As a freelancer, sometimes you get really lonely.
 To overcome that, you can go online and find communities of like-minded people or attend nearby networking events.
 They are a massive help. ~ Divya Agrawal, a freelance B2B tech writer.

 If you are used to working in offices surrounded by co-workers, then switching to freelancing won’t be easy.
 You will miss the brainstorming sessions, the water cooler conversations, and the general hustle and bustle of an office environment.

-You may feel a distraction-free environment will help you work better, but what if you want to run your ideas by someone, or hear an alternate point of view, or share or get advice on your work-related problems?
-You can talk to friends or family, but they may not be receptive.
-The loneliness can significantly affect your productivity.
-Ultimately, we are all social beings.
+A distraction-free environment can certainly help you work better, but what if you want to run your ideas by someone, or hear an alternate point of view, or share or get advice on your work-related problems?

 How to overcome this?

 Along with bouncing ideas and brainstorming, they can be your support system.
 Because they are going through similar stuff in their life, it will be easier to engage with them, and they will be receptive too.

 You can also work from a co-working space.
-That’s how Mathew (the freelance writer we quoted earlier) was able to overcome this problem.
-He was able to meet new like-minded people.
-Basically, it gives you a chance to bounce off ideas and share your issues with someone.
+That’s how Mathew (the freelance writer we quoted earlier) overcame loneliness.
+He was able to meet like-minded people and also, work among a group of motivated individuals.

 When all is said and done, freelancing is a great career option, especially if you are someone who values freedom and flexibility.
-However, it has its downsides.
-More importantly, it is not for everyone.
+However, it has its downsides and may not be for everyone.

-If you are unsure about freelancing, trial it out and see if it is for you.
+If you are unsure about freelancing, trial it out and see if it fits you.
 Start on a part-time basis and find out if you can flourish in such a setting.